-Bad air quality affects some of Staffordshire’s communities and is the largest environmental risk to public health in this country.
+Poor air quality affects many Staffordshire communities and is the largest environmental risk to public health in this country.
 It is responsible for the deaths of up to 390 people in Staffordshire very year.
 It affects everyone of any age.

-Air Aware Staffordshire is a campaign that’s on a mission to reduce the number of single person journeys and getting people out of their cars just 1 day a week.
-By showcasing the range of small actions people can do over the next 12 months, we’ll get everyone making a difference.
+Air Aware Staffordshire is a campaign that is on a mission to reduce the number of single person journeys and getting people out of their cars just one day a week.
+By showcasing the range of small actions people can do throughout the year, we’ll get everyone making a difference.

 Are you and your organisation in?
 Great!
-From Clean Air Day on Thursday 20 June, you can share the social media content from @StaffordshireCC and @yourstaffordshire, or use the content below which you can download.
+Every clean air day in June you can share the social media content from @StaffordshireCC and @yourstaffordshire, or use the content below which you can download.